joshbuhler/RadioPresets/README.md

 * A CSV copy of the preset info, exported from the CHIRP image.
 * A reference file of some sort that I use to print out a paper copy of the presets.
 * The formatted markdown file used for printing.
+* Anything else that seems relevant for that radio.

 ## Preset Reference Creation
 The reference file is created using the following steps: